-These guidelines provide a framework both to assist those wishing to hold events on The Greenway with useful planning information, and to ensure continual informal enjoyment of the parks.
+These guidelines provide a framework both to assist those wishing to hold events on The Greenway with useful planning information, and to ensure continual informal enjoyment of the park.

-As keeper of this public park, the Conservancy's primary goal is to keep the park open for public use.
+As the operator of this public park, the Conservancy's primary goal is to keep the park open for public use.
 The Greenway Conservancy curates innovative park experiences, consistent with its stewardship of a beautiful and welcoming Greenway.
 The Conservancy balances park activation-such as fitness classes, concerts, markets, performances, exhibits, celebrations, and other events and gatherings - with the need to ensure passive enjoyment of the park and to provide excellent care of the horticultural collections, the sidewalks and paved areas, the fountains, and the lawns.
-Regularly scheduled festivals, concerts, markets, and events, are open and free to the public; in a typical year, these free events number ~400.
-The Conservancy works collaboratively with companies, organizations, and other groups seeking to hold public events on The Greenway; the Conservancy itself organizes and funds a limited number of activities and events.
+Regularly scheduled festivals, concerts, markets, and events are open and free to the public; in a typical year, these free events number between 400 and 450.
+The Conservancy works collaboratively with companies, nonprofits, community organizations, and other groups seeking to hold public events on The Greenway; the Conservancy itself organizes and funds a limited number of activities and events.